Brian Fair: Shadows Fall

-Soon after Overcast disbanded Fair joined Shadows Fall in place of Phil Labonte who left due to creative differences.
-Soon after the band signed to Century Media Records.
-The band recorded its second studio album Of One Blood with Fair on vocals in 2000, the release included re-recorded songs from Somber Eyes to the Sky.
+Soon after Overcast disbanded, Fair joined Shadows Fall in place of Phil Labonte, who left due to creative differences.
+Soon after, the band signed to Century Media Records.
+The band recorded its second studio album Of One Blood with Fair on vocals in 2000.
+The release included re-recorded songs from Somber Eyes to the Sky.

 Shadows Fall decided to change its style to find its own sound.
-Inspired by more thrash, hard rock and power ballad influences, the band recorded its third studio album, titled The Art of Balance.
+Inspired by thrash, hard rock and power ballad influences, the band recorded its third studio album, titled The Art of Balance.
 Released on September 17, 2002, the album peaked at number 15 on the Billboard Top Independent albums chart.
 Shadows Fall released three music videos to promote the album; "Thoughts Without Words", "Destroyer of Senses", and "The Idiot Box".
 The Art of Balance featured a cover of the Pink Floyd song "Welcome to the Machine".
 Andy Hinds of Allmusic stated the album is "a modern heavy metal album that is both brutal and highly musical, traditional yet forward-thinking", but criticized the placement of "Welcome to the Machine", stating the song "is stylishly well-executed, but seems a tad out of place nonetheless."
 Shadows Fall supported The Art of Balance by touring on Ozzfest in 2003.

+In 2004 he and the band released their signature record The War Within which debuted at number 20 on the Billboard 200, and number 1 on the independent albums chart.
+He and the band also gained a Grammy nomination for their song “What Drives the Weak” in the Best Metal Performance at the 48th Annual Grammy Awards.
+Fair later reflected on this period in a 2024 interview stating “This record changed my entire life and took me around the world.
+We had been surprised by the success of The Art Of Balance and definitely felt a little pressure to take things to another level, but we did not allow that pressure to change our vision of the band we wanted to be.”